 Key factors for the development of cardossier

-As a provider of payment solutions, PostFinance is not just a member of the association but is also helping to provide resources for the innovation project via the PFLab, PostFinance’s innovation laboratory, while also acquiring useful experience in the area of business ecosystems.
+As a provider of payment solutions, PostFinance is not just a member of the association but is also helping to provide resources for the innovation project via VNTR, PostFinance’s innovation laboratory, while also acquiring useful experience in the area of business ecosystems.
 For cardossier, there is still a long path ahead.
 “We have not yet reached our destination and there is certainly still a lot for us to learn,” explains Loepfe.
 With that in mind, the following success factors that he identifies for the innovation project are by no means exhaustive:

 Success factor 1: start with the right partners